A-Z of recycling

 Food trays and pots (plastic)

 Plastic food trays and pots cannot go in the blue-lidded recycling bin.
 These include items such as plastic vegetable trays, meat trays, ready meal trays, fruit punnets and take-away, fast food trays.
-They can be recycled in one of the mixed plastic recycling banks at a 'bring' site or they need to go into your green lidded general waste bin.
+Please place in your green lidded general waste bin.

 Food trays and pots (polystyrene)